Aviation ministry issues draft rules to ensure ease of using drones in India | Business

 The Ministry of Civil Aviation has issued draft rules to ensure ease of using drones in India based on ''trust, self-certification and non-intrusive monitoring'', an official statement said on Thursday.

-The fee, in the draft rules, has been reduced to nominal levels and de-linked from the size of the drone, the statement said.
+The fee, according to the draft rules, has been reduced to nominal levels and de-linked from the size of the drone, the statement said.

 The draft rules have also abolished the requirement of various approvals, including certificate of conformance, certificate of maintenance, import clearance, acceptance of existing drones, operator permits, authorization of R&D organization, and student remote pilot license, said.

+Civil Aviation Minister Jyotiraditya Scindia said the draft rules mark a ''stark shift'' from the UAS Rules, 2021.

+''Drones are bringing the next big tech revolution around the globe with reduced costs, resources, and time is taken for operations.
+It is upon us to ride on the new wave and facilitate its uptake, especially among our startups,'' he said on Twitter.

-No flight permission will be required up to 400 feet in green zones and up to 200 feet in the area between 8 and 12 km from the airport perimeter, the draft rules stated.
+No flight permission, as per the draft rules, will be required up to 400 feet in green zones and up to 200 feet in the area between 8 and 12 km from the airport perimeter.

 The draft rules have also prescribed easier processes for the transfer and deregistration of drones.